Track gauge: Early track gauges

-The Penydarren Tramroad probably carried the first journey by a locomotive, in 1804, and it was successful for the locomotive, but unsuccessful for the track: the plates were not strong enough to carry its weight.
-A considerable progressive step was made when cast iron edge rails were first employed; these had the major axis of the rail section configured vertically, giving a much stronger section to resist bending forces, and this was further improved when fish-belly rails were introduced.
+The Penydarren Tramroad probably made the first journey by locomotive in 1804, and it was successful for the locomotive but unsuccessful for the track: the plates were not strong enough to carry its weight.
+A considerable step forward was made when cast-iron edge rails were first employed; these had the major axis of the rail section oriented vertically, giving a much stronger section to resist bending forces, and the introduction of fish-belly rails further improved this.

-Edge rails required a close match between rail spacing and the configuration of the wheelsets, and the importance of the gauge was reinforced.
-Railways were still seen as local concerns: there was no appreciation of a future connection to other lines, and the choice of track gauge was still a pragmatic decision based on local requirements and prejudices, and probably determined by existing local designs of (road) vehicles.
+Edge rails required a close match between rail spacing and wheelset configuration, reinforcing the importance of the gauge.
+Railways were still seen as local concerns: there was no appreciation of a future connection to other lines, and the choice of track gauge remained a pragmatic decision based on local requirements and prejudices, probably determined by existing local designs of (road) vehicles.